 Urban fugitives sometimes hide in remote places, but local officers are left to bring justice.
-These six stories reveal the risks and resilience of rural law enforcement
+These six stories reveal the risks and resilience of rural law enforcement.

+Some criminal cases evade description as urban or rural: the ones that start out in cities, and end up in the country.
 That can be intentional.
 Bad guys know that rural and remote places have fewer available eyeballs (a great feature for criminals).
 Sometimes it’s just a fluke.
 Either way, officers in the woods, the plains, the mountains and small towns regularly find themselves sorting out the aftermath of ugly stuff that started somewhere else.
+Here are just a few.

 The murder of NPS Ranger Margaret Anderson